Get a free estimate now 305-702-0113 info@aaagds.com

 For the sake of effectiveness, Yes, installing garage door safety sensors should be done by a professional garage door technician.
 Installing safety sensors yourself can lead to mistakes because it needs some knowledge of electrical wiring and mechanical system, which can compromise the effectiveness of the sensors.
 But if you have enough knowledge and follow your manual instructions, Installing the sensor will be an easy task to do.

-Remember, if you prefer the assistance of professionals to install your garage door sensors which are recommended, our skilled technicians at AAA Garage Door Inc. are just a phone call away.
+Remember, if you prefer the assistance of professionals to install your garage door sensors which is recommended, our skilled technicians at AAA Garage Door Inc. are just a phone call away.
 Simply click to call us at 305-702-0113 to schedule an appointment and experience the excellence that has made us a trusted name in the industry.
 Serving Miami-Dade & Broward Counties

 aaa garage doors